 Crop development – poorly established crops are at a higher risk of infection.
 As verticillium stem stripe can develop over a wide range of soil temperatures, late sowing does not allow the crop to escape infection.

 Other diseases – crops that are stressed or affected by other diseases are more prone to verticillium stem stripe.

 There is no specific chemical treatment option for this soil-borne disease.

 Crops should be monitored pre-harvest and verticillium stem stripe levels determined.
 If verticillium stem stripe is established, be prepared to extend rotations.
 Do not use seed from crops with verticillium stem stripe.
 Consider using varieties with good early vigour on problematic land.

-There have been few replicated variety trials for verticillium stem stripe in the UK.
-An experiment in 2010 identified significant differences between varieties in the occurrence and severity of disease symptoms.
-Similar differences have been found in experiments supported by plant breeders.
-AHDB is working towards the development of a verticillium stem stripe resistance rating for the AHDB Recommended List.
+There are significant differences between varieties in the occurrence and severity of disease symptoms.
+AHDB is working towards the development of verticillium stem stripe resistance rating for the AHDB Recommended List.